 In 2007, Tamar began teaching at the prestigious Iyengar Yoga Institute in Manhattan, NY and in 2009 was awarded a place on the faculty.
 The same year she was invited to perform at the Yoga Journal conference in New York with the Iyengar Yoga Trio.
 Tamar also taught yoga at Columbia University both to the staff and the students enrolled in the Physical Education Program.
 In addition, she taught private classes to many celebrity students including Mira Niar, Andre Gregory and Martha Stewart.

 In 2011 she moved to Warsaw to teach with Henryk Liskiewicz.
-There they ran a successful Iyengar Yoga school, iJOGA Poland, working with students of all levels of ability; from those needing special programs and attention in the Medical classes, to Teacher Training Programs and even Continuing Education Programs for already certified teachers.
+There they ran a successful Iyengar Yoga school, iJOGA Poland, working with students of all levels of ability, from those needing special programs and attention in the Medical classes, to Teacher Training Programs and even Continuing Education Programs for already certified teachers.

 Tamar is passionate about the Iyengar Yoga method; its depth, both physical and spiritual.
 She continues to study and practice the art of Iyengar Yoga under the tutelage of senior teachers, Manouso Manos, Carrie Owerko and Stephanie Quirk.
 She also visits India regularly to study with the Iyengar family, to whom she is dedicated.

 She teaches classes and workshops internationally.
 Tamar is certified at the Junior Intermediate III level.